 Unless you had plenty of cash reserves when starting out your own gym, you probably are in debt in some way or another.
 Most of us would need to take out a loan from a financial institution to get our gym up and running.

 And debt means a fixed monthly cost that needs to be repaid until the debt amount is fully paid off.
 That’s obviously going to affect a gym owner’s salary.
 That said, the quicker you can clear your debt, the better for you and your business, as you save heaps on interest overall.

 As a gym owner, you probably won’t be plowing extra money into your gym once you get it off the ground.
 But reinvestment will have to occur as it becomes a success story and generates more clients.

 This can include:

 - Better equipment

-These are just some of the areas where you can reinvest into your business.
+These are just some of the areas where you can reinvest in your business.
 Again, this can have an impact on the salary that you pay yourself over time.
 But reinvestment should never be viewed as a bad thing!
-If your gym is a huge success, and you can reinvest, that means it can grow even further.
+If your gym is a huge success and you can reinvest, that means it can grow even further.
 Any reinvestment that you undertake for your business is also tax-deductible.